the-incluseum/anti-oppressive-spaces/checklist.md

 Culture](https://modelviewculture.com/pieces/the-argument-for-free-form-input)
 piece.

 ## What data are you collecting?
-Do you really need to be collecting it?
+Why are you collecting each piece of data?
+Is your intention conveyed to users?
 Does the project respect the privacy of users?

 **Be clear on why you're collecting each piece of data and what you’re doing with it**